rsdoiel/antenna/socal_north.md

 date: 2023-10-24, from: The Daily Trojan (USC Student Newspaper)

 <p>OpenAI is facing a stern reality check as legal and ethical quandaries loom.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/24/usc-experts-weigh-in-on-chatgpt-and-openais-meteoric-rise/">USC experts weigh in on ChatGPT and OpenAI’s meteoric rise</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/24/usc-experts-weigh-in-on-chatgpt-and-openais-meteoric-rise/">USC experts weigh in on ChatGPT and OpenAI’s meteoric rise</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/24/usc-experts-weigh-in-on-chatgpt-and-openais-meteoric-rise/>